 Requirements for Mount Servers

-A machine performing the role of a mount server must meet the following requirements:
+A machine that performs the role of a mount server must meet the following requirements:

-- You can assign the role of a mount server to a Microsoft Windows server (physical or virtual).
+- You can assign the role of a mount server to a Microsoft Windows machine.

-- You can assign the role of a mount server to 64-bit machines only.
+- You can assign the role of a mount server to a 64-bit machine.

 - The mount server must have access to the backup repository with which it is associated and to the original VM (VM to which you restore files or application items).